kore4lyf/notes/blockchain_udacity/blockchain_udacity.md

 This is a little different than importing because it completely removes the funds from the original wallet.
 You’ll now only be using this new wallet to make future transactions.

+#### Sign a Transaction

+After creating a transaction there's a few things to consider.

+- How do we know it's valid?
+- Who owns the transaction?

+We validate transactions and assign ownership using what's known as a digital signature.
+These signatures are an important piece underlying the security of the blockchain.
+In this video, we'll explore this idea further to discuss how signing a transaction works.

+**Signature**: A digital signature establishes a proof of ownership of each transaction on the blockchain.

+Transactions are secured with the help of signatures.
+Signture proof the identity of the person sending the bitcoin by signing the transaction by the owners personal identity before it is sent over the network.

+The is signature is the wallet owners private key.
+This signature is used to perform a transaction (Just like signing a cheque in real life).

+Once **transaction is sent** it goes from the sender to the reciever **as a transaction message**.
+In Bitcoin the transaction message is sent as an unspent transaction output known as UTXO.

+> Only this transaction outpust can be used as inputs to an accepted transaction.

+Each of these UTXO's contains conditions, regarding the proof of ownership to transact with those funds.
+This proofs of ownership are derived from your private key.